migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

-2024-08-21 Wed: [Implemented](https://github.com/sunwavesun/pcli/commit/f53c6d5e58971912db574b9978f06409463c0fbf) Uniswap V3 and Panoptic pool core functionality.
+2024-08-21 Wed (on call 12 hr): [Implemented](https://github.com/sunwavesun/pcli/commit/f53c6d5e58971912db574b9978f06409463c0fbf) Uniswap V3 and Panoptic pool core functionality.
 It was previously implemented but had to be rewritten due to bug related to token transfer and pool creation.
 Will work on reimplementing option logic tomorrow.

 2024-08-20 Tue: Fixed the bug.
 The transactions must be sent using `legacy` mode.
 If not, the transactions will be processed in ununiformed order.
 Will make the repo public tomorrow.